-- 1.2.
-Our safeguarding procedure is here to support and protect you as well as the children that we work with, and to help create a safe and secure environment for all, where safeguarding is paramount and inaction or silence around concerns of abuse or poor practice is not acceptable. - 1.3.
-This procedure covers who you should talk to about any safeguarding questions or concerns, how you should behave to create a safe environment, and the key steps in dealing with any concerns raised.
-These are referred to as the 4 Rs:
+- 1.1.
+The measures outlined in these Child Safeguarding Procedures apply to, and should be followed by, all Ri representatives. - 1.2.
+Our safeguarding procedures are here to: - Support and protect you as an Ri representative. - Support and protect the children that we work with or who otherwise come into contact with the Ri. - Help create a safe and secure environment for all, where safeguarding is paramount and inaction or silence around concerns of abuse or poor practice is not acceptable. - Give guidance on what you should do if you have any safeguarding questions or concerns, how you should behave to create a safe environment and who to contact for support. - Outline what processes the Ri follows to safeguard children. - 1.3.
+The key steps in dealing with any safeguarding concerns are referred to as the 4 Rs: